ychebaro/contact-proba/README.md

 Plotting with the transpose option
 ./plot-contacts.py -m matrix.csv -p forpymol.pdb -c1 A -c2 B -d1 4 -d2 4 -t Y

+## Additional tool
+If you need to change the name of a chain to another (for instance for making all protein chains into one chain id, if you need to calculate protein dna contacts this could be useful), use the script renumber.psf.

 Enjoy!
 Contact: yasmine.chebaro@gmail.com